Padraic-O-Mhuiris/nix-presentation/slides.md

 Relatively new-addition to the Nix ecosystem

+Prior, what version of nixpkgs needed to build a package was not explicit

 Analogous to the role `cargo.toml` and `package.json` serve in a rust or javascript based project

-In Nix based workflows, you would specify a `flake.nix`
+In Nix based projects, you would specify a `flake.nix`

 Vastly simplifies how nix based projects can be composed